Michaelpalacce/ansible-kubernetes-cluster/README.md

 ~~~
-join_commands_dir
+output_dir
 ~~~
-An absolute or relative path where the join commands will be fetched.
+An absolute or relative path where the join commands and the config will be fetched.
 Defaults to: `./output`